 I have not been idle with this project and have tested two elements successfully; the cushion and connector chain.
 As I stated in part 3, the connector chain is a bit odd, but it appears to be strong.
 Link to Tinkercad file.

 Desirous of a simpler chair, I put a plywood board together with a stool/chair back I designed last year.
 My goal was to imitate the very comfortable stools at Starbucks’ Reserve Roastery on Michigan Avenue in Chicago.
 While writing this post, I learned that the stools are called Pebble Stools and were designed by Architect firm, BassamFellows.
 Architect Craig Bassam used a pebble he found on a Cape Cod beach as inspiration for the stool.
 “Numerous prototypes were worked on, with incremental changes to the sculptural shape – the finished Pebble Stool was the result of a final tweak of 10mm in the tilt to create optimum comfort, …”

-After putting all pieces of my simple chair together, I was able to sit in the chair for a few seconds before I was propelled to the floor.
-Looking at the broken pieces, I was able to determine what caused the failure – chair legs and flanges.
+After putting all pieces of my simple chair together, I sat in the chair for a few seconds before I was propelled to the floor.
+Looking at the broken pieces, I was able to determine what caused the failure; chair legs and flanges.
 I know now that any 3d printed flanges that are meant to hold heavy weight should be designed differently.
 Despite my crash, I was very pleased with the chair back and I have designed legs that should work.
-The legs will be used on the 3d printed chair as well, therefore the simple chair project is a test for the full 3d print chair design project.
+The legs will be used on the fully 3d printed chair as well, therefore the simple chair project is a test for the full 3d print chair design project.

-If you are interested in experimenting with the chair back, you can find it on Printables.com.
+If you are interested in experimenting with the chair back, you can find it on Cults3d.